Germany: Scholz uneasy over Musk's support for far-right AfD – DW – 01/04/2025

 German Vice Chancellor Robert Habeck had sharper words for Musk.

 "Hands off our democracy, Mr. Musk!"
-Habeck told German news magazine "Spiegel" when asked whether Musk was a threat to Germany.
+Habeck told German news magazine Der Spiegel when asked whether Musk was a threat to Germany.
 He criticized Musk's outspoken support for the far-right AfD.

 Habeck said the billionaire, who is expected to have a prominent role in the upcoming US government, is doing whatever he can to push his own interests.

-"The combination of immense wealth, control over information and networks, the use of artificial intelligence and the will to ignore rules is a frontal attack on our democracy," the vice chancellor said.
+"The combination of immense wealth, control over information and networks, the use of artificial intelligence and the will to ignore rules is a frontal attack on our democracy," said Habeck.

-He further described Musk's recent article endoring the AfD as "awful" and warned that his attempts to influence German politics must not be underestimated.
+He further described Musk's recent article endorsing the AfD as "awful," and warned that his attempts to influence German politics must not be underestimated.

 "The richest man in the world, who owns one of the most powerful communication platforms, openly supports a party that is partly right-wing extremist.
 We should not make the mistake of dismissing this," he said.